 At CHI St. Alexius Health, we want our patients and families to have a nurturing and ideal care experience.
 To grow and improve our approaches to care, we have developed a Patient Family Advisory Council (PFAC).

 The council is designed to support creative approaches for patient and family involvement, communication, and choices throughout the hospital experience.
-CHI St. Alexius Health’s Patient Family Advisory Council will consist of patients or family members and employees.
-We ask members to commit to five meetings.
-Each meeting is approximately 1.5 hours.
+CHI St. Alexius Health’s Patient Family Advisory Council consists of patients or family members and employees.
+We ask members to commit to a one-year term and attend quarterly meetings lasting approximately 1.5 hours each.

 The Patient Family Advisory Council will implement a community partnership model for the purpose of increasing patient and family satisfaction and safety.

 The members of our Patient Family Advisory Council are committed to advancing patient- and family-centered care at CHI St. Alexius Health and work together to resolve challenges with the aim of improving and enhancing the care.